OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Is the contract performing arbitrary `delegatecall`s?* If the answer is yes, indicate who can make these calls and to what contracts.
 - [ ] Is it flash mintable?
 If yes, please provide more information on this feature*
 - [ ] Is it flash loanable?
 If yes, please indicate who offers the service.*

+Upgradablility:
 - [ ] Is it upgradeable?* If yes, answer the following questions:
   - [ ] Who is authorized to make an upgrade?
   - [ ] Can an upgrade happen instantaneously or is there a time-lock delay?
   - [ ] Which components can be upgraded?
-  - [ ] How the upgradeability design work?
-Who manages it and how upgrades are done?
+  - [ ] How does the upgradeability design work?
+Who manages it and are how upgrades performed?
   - [ ] Does it emit an event when implementation is updated?

 ### Initial Requirements